Skip to main content

 잡채 (Japchae) - Glass Noodles

-Stir-fried sweet potato glass noodles (dangmyeon) with julienned vegetables, mushrooms, and beef, seasoned with soy sauce and sesame oil.
-A celebration dish traditionally served at weddings, birthdays, and holidays.
-The translucent noodles, vibrant vegetables (spinach, carrots, onions, bell peppers), and glossy sheen from sesame oil create visual and textural elegance.
-Can be served hot or at room temperature.
+Sweet potato glass noodles (dangmyeon) stir-fried with julienned vegetables, mushrooms, and beef, seasoned with soy sauce and sesame oil.
+It's a party dish, the sort that shows up at weddings, birthdays, and holidays.
+The translucent noodles, the spinach, carrots, onions, and peppers running through them, and the sheen of sesame oil make it as pretty as it is good.
+Serve it hot or at room temperature.

 순두부찌개 (Sundubu Jjigae) - Soft Tofu Stew